Generation and Evaluation of a Generalized Classifier for Prostate Cancer

 Figure: The MRI/MRSI model, combining the single parameters PSA concentration, prostate volume, percentage of positive biopsies, and overall MRI/MRSI score.
 The two probability functions at the bottom of the figure are the ones defined earlier: probability density function f = f[x, mu, sig] and the cumulative probability function Cdf = Cdf[x, mu, sig] with mu = 125 and sig = 30.

-Example of how -with the help of this figure- a generalized classifier point value x is calculated from a set of single variables:
+Example of how -with the help of this figure- a generalized classifier point value x is calculated from the set of 4 single variables:

 1. A (total) PSA concentration of 7.5 ng/mL contributes 23 points to the generalized classifier,